Is your vision and are your goals supported by your resources?

 At this point, you must recreate your values list to incorporate the missing ones.
 Then, re-rank the list, redefine it, and write once more why these values are important to you.
 You can use the same worksheets you used when you first went through the values exercise.

 What is most important, though, is to understand that going forward, you need to learn how to live by these values and incorporate them into your current everyday life.
-That’s why it’s important to define the values in your own words because by doing so, you will be able to connect to their meaning and invite them in your life.
+That’s why it’s important to define the values in your own words because by doing so, you will be able to connect to their meaning and invite them into your life.

 By the same token, are all of the previous values you’ve held still relevant?
 They probably are, but run through the exercise of making sure of that.
 By now, you have a new awareness and understanding of your personality and character.
 You know a lot more about yourself than what you knew when you first did the values exercise.
 Make sure that the list is valid, and it’s in perfect alignment with your short-term goals.
 Specifically, make sure that there’s no value in your list in direct conflict with your goals, because that would be a disaster.

 This is the time to ask yourself whether any of your limiting beliefs represent a genuine hurdle to your goals’ accomplishment.
 Remember that those beliefs represent a prominent part of your personality; they have been holding you back for a very long time, and by now, they are not only subconscious but even unconscious.
-They act below your level of control, and they’ll take you over in a heartbeat.
+They act below your level of control, and they’ll take over in a heartbeat.

 It is critical that you understand what they are and how they influence you and your actions.
 You need to start catching them as they happen and shifting your mindset.
 This is one of the hardest things to do because it’s a lot easier to uphold new values than it is to reverse old beliefs.